sbuis/ClusterBased_GSA/clusterBasedGSA_on_Toycurve.md

 # Introduction

-This document provides the code of the Cluster-Based GSA method applied on the ToyCurves model as presented in (Roux, Buis et al., submitted to ENVIRON.
-MODELL.
-SOFTW.)
+This document provides the code of the Cluster-Based GSA method applied on the ToyCurves model as presented in [(Roux, Buis et al., 2021)](https://www.sciencedirect.com/science/article/pii/S136481522100089X)

 Main parameters can be changed using the Rstudio “Knit with parameters …” menu Bar: